What is the state of human resources management in 2022?

 Beyond a simple demographic issue

-According to INSEE, France will continue its cycle of growth in its active population until 2040, when it will reach 30.5 million and then experience a significant decline in the number of active people.
+According to INSEE, France will continue to grow its working population until 2040, when it will reach 30.5 million, after which it will experience a significant decline in the number of working people.

 This demographic aspect, which cannot be influenced, should not hide a growing imbalance between the skills available and the skills needed by companies.